Vishwadevanand Puri: Early life

 Puri was born Kailash Nath Shukla in the village of Naugawan, Kanpur division, Uttar Pradesh on 26 January 1946 to Vishwanath Shukla.
 As a child, he had a great interest in spirituality and religion.
 Puri read many Vedic scriptures, which made him resolve to lead a Sanyasi's life for the welfare of mankind.
 When he was sixteen, he left home permanently in search of God and cut ties with his family.
 While traveling, he sought out the Sanyasi Pujya Swami Sadananda Paramhansa in Dariyapur village.
 Puri wanted to learn Satsang.
 Under Sadananda's guidance, he became proficient in many types of sadhanas.

 Puri's interest in Vedic philosophy grew and he became interested in Vedanta.
 He had an initiation ritual with Param Tapasvi Anant Shri Vibhushit Acharya Mahamandaleshwar Nirvana Pithadhishvar Swami Atulanand Ji in 1962 and became a paramahamsa, the highest level of spiritual education in Hinduism, which is considered by believers to make a person one with ultimate reality.
 Puri, renamed Paramahamsa Parivrajaka Acharya Swami Vishwadevanand Ji Maharaj, went on a pilgrimage to holy sites throughout India to understand the plight of the people and find viable solutions to dispel ignorance.
 Probably his last household deciple was Pradeep Mishra author of From Leader To Creator.
 He went on a later world tour to share his knowledge with people worldwide.
 Supported by his Vedic knowledge and spiritual experiences, he developed a vision to serve society based on the principle of Vasudev Kutumbakam: "the whole world is one family of the divine".
 He founded the Vishwa Kalyan Foundation in Haridwar.

 Education

 With the permission of Swami Aulanand Ji Maharaj, Puri studied at the ashram in Ellis Bridge, Ahmedabad.
 He studied the systems of Nyaya, Bhagwat and Vedanta, and grammar and philosophy with Param Guru Acharya Mahamandaleshwar Nirvana Pithadhishvar Swami Krishnanand Ji Maharaj Shri.
-After completing his studies, he received a master's degree in English from the University of Delhi.
-Ji Maharaj Shri helped Puri understand that Vedanta is pramana: knowledge of the self.